Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $320 per

 Proceed through the Languedoc province, bedecked with vineyards, on your way to Provence.
 Van Gogh was lured by the luminosity of this picturesque region.
 Modern wanderers delight in its charming towns with winding lanes and evocative Roman remains.

-Enjoy a walking tour led by your courier.
-See the imposing fortress-like Palace of the Popes.
-Other landmarks include the Cathédrale Notre-Dame des Doms, the Saint-Bénézet Bridge (le fameux Pont d'Avignon!), the central Place de l'Horloge, and the charming rue des Teinturiers.
+Enjoy a walking tour: see landmarks such as the imposing fortress-like Palace of the Popes, the Cathédrale Notre-Dame des Doms, the Saint-Bénézet Bridge (Pont d'Avignon!), the central Place de l'Horloge, and the charming rue des Teinturiers.

 Marvel at the Romans' engineering genius at the Pont du Gard, an aqueduct constructed in 19 BC which delivered 44 million gallons of water each day to the Roman city of Nemausus (Nîmes).

-Continue over the parched hills of the Massif des Maures on your way to the capital of the French Riviera.
+Journey on to the glittering capital of the French Riviera.
 This is the Côte d'Azur, celebrated for its sunny climate, the turquoise Mediterranean, and the vedettes de cinéma who inhabit the surrounding hills.

 Enjoy a ride along the N7 road, a coastal road known in this area as the Moyenne Corniche, which overlooks the Mediterranean Sea and provides superb panoramic views of the French Riviera coastline and the Principality of Monaco.

 Proceed along the Italian Riviera, stopping in Pisa.

 Pause in the city whose navy dominated the Western Mediterranean in the 11th century, before the Arno River silted up and Genoa took over.
 View the Campo dei Miracoli (Square of Miracles) and its trio of remarkable buildings, the most famous of which being the Leaning Tower (now tilted nearly 13 feet from its vertical axis).

 Proceed to Firenze, the "Jewel of the Renaissance."
 Never in the history of mankind has so much genius, in all its forms, been concentrated in one place as it was in Florence during the fifteenth century.